John Holer: Move to Canada and career

 Holer owned and supervised Marineland of Canada, as it was later named, until his death in 2018.
 Holer was known to drive around the park in his truck, personally supervising.
 Marineland expanded in the 1970s and 1980s, adding marine mammals (orcas, belugas and dolphins), land animals and large rides, including a large roller coaster and tower drop ride.
 The park's keeping of marine mammals attracted the attention of animal activists, opposed to the keeping of the animals in captivity, who would protest outside the park's gates.
 The death of a beluga whale in 1999 led to Holer receiving arson threats.
 In 2004, Holer purchased a trailer park neighboring Marineland, and in 2009 evicted all 47 families living there.
 In the 2010s, the park was investigated several times for animal cruelty.
 Through it all, Holer insisted that his animals were well taken care of, and initiated lawsuits against former employees, activists and the Ontario Society for the Prevention of Cruelty to Animals.

 Death

 Holer died on June 23, 2018, aged 82.
 He was praised as an "immigrant success story" by Senator Don Plett (Manitoba).
 Holer had been seriously ill for five months, and died at his home on Chippawa Parkway.

-Holer was survived by his wife of 46 years, Marie and son Peter.
+Holer's wife of 46 years, Marie, died in 2024.
+They are survived by their son, Peter.
 Another son, John Mark Jr., died in 2013.
 He was interred at Fairview Cemetery.
-Marineland is now run by 'Holer Family Amusements', a company founded by his family after he died.
+Marineland was operated by 'Holer Family Amusements', a company founded by his family after he died, from 2018 to 2024 and has ceased operations and been held in trust since Marie Holer's death in 2024.
+Since 2024, Marineland has been in the process of seeking approval to transfer its wildlife to other facilities, mortgaging its undeveloped land, and subdividing its property for redevelopment.
+In 2026, a number of the ocean mammals were transferred to aquariums in Spain and United States.